jahama/margarita/README.md

 $ docker-compose up
 ```

-## Local development within other projects
+## Working on Margarita as a project dependency

-More of than not we'd want to develop a "parent" project (such as Bonasera
+More often than not we'd want to develop a "parent" project (such as Bonasera
-or Dry Martini) will being able to pull up new changes in Magarita.
+or Dry Martini) while adding changes to Magarita.

 The best way to do so is by installing Margarita as a local dependency.
-Check out the instructions in [Local Installation](LOCAL_INSTALLATION.md)
+Check out the instructions in [Local Installation](LOCAL_INSTALLATION.md).